hyperledger-archives/sawtooth-core/docs/source/app_developers_guide/address_and_namespace.rst

 Overview
 ========

-Sawtooth stores data within a Merkle Tree.
+Hyperledger Sawtooth stores data within a Merkle Tree.
 Data is stored in leaf nodes, and each node is accessed using an addressing scheme that is composed of 35 bytes, represented as 70 hex characters.
 The recommended way to construct an address is to use the hex-encoded hash values of the string or strings that make up the address elements.
 However, the encoding of the address is completely up to the transaction family defining the namespace, and does not